kolazojar/kolazojar.github.io/content/blog/display-git-status-information-in-your-shell-prompt.md

 Date: 2020-08-01
 Category: Programming
 Tags: Bash, Git
-Summary: I have been using `git` frequently these days.
-Recently, I have been on the hunt for a script to display `git` status information in my `bash` prompt.
-This way I can easily see important `git` repository information in my shell prompt without having to type `git status` all of the time which would save frequent `git` users like myself a lot of time.
+Summary: I have been using git frequently these days.
+Recently, I have been on the hunt for a script to display git status information in my bash prompt.
+This way I can easily see important git repository information in my shell prompt without having to type git status all of the time which would save frequent git users like myself a lot of time.
 However, many of the existing solutions that I found were either too simplistic or complete overkill for the task at hand, so I decided to create my own.

-I have been using `git` frequently these days.
-Recently, I have been on the hunt for a script to display `git` status information in my `bash` prompt.
-This way I can easily see important `git` repository information in my shell prompt without having to type `git status` all of the time which would save frequent `git` users like myself a lot of time.
+I have been using git frequently these days.
+Recently, I have been on the hunt for a script to display git status information in my bash prompt.
+This way I can easily see important git repository information in my shell prompt without having to type git status all of the time which would save frequent git users like myself a lot of time.
 However, many of the existing solutions that I found were either too simplistic or complete overkill for the task at hand, so I decided to create my own.

-My implementation prints the name of the current `git` branch along with some other indicators:
+My implementation prints the name of the current git branch along with some other indicators:

-* `'*'` -- the repository is dirty
+* `'*'`: the repository is dirty
-* `'?'` -- untracked files exist in the repository
+* `'?'`: untracked files exist in the repository
-* `'='` -- the local branch is in sync with the remote
+* `'='`: the local branch is in sync with the remote
-* `'<'` -- the local branch is behind of the remote
+* `'<'`: the local branch is behind of the remote
-* `'>'` -- the local branch is ahead of the remote
+* `'>'`: the local branch is ahead of the remote
-* `'<>'` -- the local branch has diverged from the remote
+* `'<>'`: the local branch has diverged from the remote

-The internals of the script take advantage of the `git porcelain` command and some relatively simple `awk` to parse its output.
-I felt that `awk` was the right tool for the job since `awk` made it easy to combine the `grep` and `sed` operations that I needed to use into one command.
-I also avoided the use of `bash` specific shell scripting features in effort to keep the script POSIX compliant, so given that your system has a POSIX compliant shell and `awk`, you should be able to use the script without any problems.
+The internals of the script take advantage of the git porcelain command and some relatively simple awk to parse its output.
+I felt that awk was the right tool for the job since awk made it easy to combine the grep and sed operations that I needed to use into one command.
+I also avoided the use of bash specific shell scripting features in effort to keep the script POSIX compliant, so given that your system has a POSIX compliant shell and awk, you should be able to use the script without any problems.

 ``` {.bash}
 git_status() {